DataCanvasIO/HyperGBM/docs/en_US/source/quick_start_cmdline.md

-Furthermore, including all columns of the test data besides the predicting result to the file `bank_output.csv` can be done by setting `--with-data` as "*":
+Furthermore, including all columns of the test data besides the predicting results to the file `bank_output.csv` can be done by setting `--with-data` as "*":

 ```bash
 hypergbm predict --model model.pkl --data bank_to_pred.csv --output bank_output.csv --with-data '*'